danielfdickinson/hugo-oldnew-mashup/README.md

 /exampleSite contains some example content as per
 [Add a theme to hugoThemes list](https://github.com/gohugoio/hugoThemes#adding-a-theme-to-the-list), including this documentation page, and other relevant information for the theme.
-This theme has not yet been released as it needs a fair bit of work before it's ready to really deploy.
+This theme has not been released since it's already use for simple sites, but has quite a bit more work to be done to be what I want it to be.

 ## A note on navigation and display order